Clinton State Park, Lawrence KS

-The 2016 Hawk is a fully-staffed race with three aides stations manned by experienced UltraRunners.
+The 2017 Hawk is a fully-staffed race with three aides stations manned by experienced UltraRunners.
 Aid stations will offer Tailwind, water, Honey Stinger gels, chews and waffles and typical aid station food.
-If you have a "special needs diet," please contact the RD and we will do our best to accommodate you at the Start/Finish aide station.
+Each aid station will offer a variety of soup and other warm food on the overnight hours.
+If you have a "special needs diet," please contact the RD and we will do our best to accommodate you at the Start/Finish aid station.
 Following are the locations and distances runners will hit aid stations as they traverse the 25-mile course (26.2 for marathoners).

 • Lands End: 4.5 miles – no crew access, drop bags

 • West Park Road: 10.5 and 13 miles – crew access, drop bags

 • Lands End: 18.5 miles – no crew access, drop bags

 • Start/Finish: 25 miles – crew access, drop bags

 Seeing you cross the finish line is the reason we host this race.
 If you’ve signed up for one of the events, but are unable to safely participate in the HAWK race, we offer the following options.

 CHANGING DISTANCE PRIOR TO THE RACE